JianghaiSCU/FutureRTC/README.md

 H = 50                  chunk length returned by the server FIRE_STEP = S - d = 15  at the 15th raw action, a background thread launches the next query
 ```

-**FutureRTC executes `Cn[0:25]`** — the server has already predicted the observation forward to the
-handoff moment, so the whole chunk is fresh.
-This is the entire point of the method.
-An
-uncompensated asynchronous controller has to discard the stale prefix and execute `Cm[d:d+S]`
-instead; if you adapt the client and the slice drifts to that, you are running a system that claims
-delay compensation but does not perform it.
-Keep the slice at `[0:S]`.

 ### 4.3 Batch testing